 Setting Goals and Selecting an Appropriate Program

 One significant aspect to explore when searching for an online program is the type of interaction within the program.
-For example, is the online program exclusively at a distance, is it all through written communication, or does it also require occasional in-person meetings?
+For example, is the online program exclusively at a distance, is it all through written communication or does it also require occasional in-person, or virtual meetings with faculty or group discussions?
 Does the school have a physical campus with options for traditional classes and face-to-face interaction with instructors, as well as on-site career counseling?
-Determining whether these are important factors to you is a key aspect of making the right choice for you.
-Are you comfortable with an approach that is entirely online learning?
-You need to decide what environment will be best for your personality and needs, and then find a school that meets those needs.
+Determining whether these are important factors to you is a key to making the right choice.
+Are you comfortable with a learning approach that is entirely online and self-driven?
+You need to decide what environment will be best for your personality, goals, and needs, and then find a school and program that meets those needs.

 Covering Costs: Work-Study, Tuition and Financial Aid